-c) Recalculation of Benefits and Costs for Public Policy Requirements Projects project that continues to meet the region's criteria for regional cost allocation.
+c) Recalculation of Benefits and Costs for Public Policy Requirements Projects

+The Cost Allocation Subcommittee will adjust, as necessary, its project benefit/cost analysis and beneficiary identification for any transmission project that continues to meet the region's criteria for regional cost allocation.
 For any CTO beneficiary that does not accept cost allocation for a project under this Section III.C.16, such CTO's transmission need(s) which was included within the identification of the region's transmission needs under Sections III.C.11-14 (for which the regional project would have avoided an alternative Public Policy Requirements project in such CTO's local transmission plan) will be removed as a regional transmission need for purposes of justifying a project's approval as a project eligible for inclusion in the Regional Plan for purposes of cost allocation.
 This shall include any such CTO's resource needs necessary to comply with Public Policy Requirements.